 For one factory (which ceased operations in 1994), data on CaO and MgO content of clinker are unavailable and default emission factor (2006 IPCC Guidelines) was used for the calculation.
-Also, within one factory there were two production lines, one of which was suspended in 1997 and no data on non-carbonate sources are available for it, and therefore it was not taken into account when improving the emission estimates, i.e., only total content of CaO and MgO in clinker is included in the above-given formula, and it is assumed that this factory did not use non-carbonate sources for clinker production in the period 1990-2012.
+Also, within one factory there were two production lines, one of which was suspended in 1997 and no data on non-carbonate sources are available for it, and therefore it is assumed that this factory did not use non-carbonate sources for clinker production in the period 1990-2012.